ShugKnight24/javascript_30/5_flex_panel_gallery/README.md

 ### Future Improvements

   -  I don't particularly like tying the opening of the panels to a `click`.
 I think it would be be to add the class on `mouseenter` and remove it on `mouseleave`.
-It seems clunky when multiple panels are open simultaneously.
+It seems clunky when multiple panels are open simultaneously. -> Tried this, led to undesirable bounce between panels.
+Went with a click that toggles all other panels off